pulumi/terraform-provider-aws/website/docs/r/elasticache_parameter_group.html.markdown

 Provides an ElastiCache parameter group resource.

-~> **NOTE:** Attempting to remove the `reserved-memory` parameter when `family` is set to `redis2.6` or `redis2.8` may show a perpetual difference in Terraform due to an Elasticache API limitation.
+~> **NOTE:** Attempting to remove the `reserved-memory` parameter when `family` is set to `redis2.6` or `redis2.8` may show a perpetual difference in this provider due to an Elasticache API limitation.
 Leave that parameter configured with any value to workaround the issue.

 ## Example Usage